Welcome to the Governing Body!

 Why do schools have governing bodies?

-To fulfill their mission: to provide the best possible education for their pupils.
+To fulfil their mission: to provide the best possible education for their pupils.
 A governing body can do this by:

 - helping the school to set high standards by planning for the school's future and setting targets for school improvement